 In the analysis of this circuit it was determined that several factors contribute to the ultimate sensitivity, including:

 - The intrinsic noise of the JFET.
-This can be minimized by hand-selection of the device itself for the lowest-possible noise as well as selecting a device that can operate at a higher drain current to reduce the "bulk noise" - or even the use of several JFETs in parallel.
+This can be minimized by hand-selection of the device itself for the lowest-possible noise as well as selecting a device that can operate at a higher drain current to reduce noise - or even the use of several JFETs in parallel.

 - The contribution of noise by other circuitry.
 In the design this was minimized through the use of a cascode circuit topology as well as the use of a low noise, high impedance current source to supply the bulk of the drain current and the complete avoidance of other components being connected to the photodiode-JFET circuit junction.